GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 trial](/origintrials/#/registration/-7757239251913146367)
 on desktop from Chrome 116, followed by Android Chrome later.
-[Origin trials](/docs/web-platform/origin-trials/) give you access to a new or experimental feature, to build functionality your users can try out for a limited time before the feature is made available to everyone.
+[Origin trials](/docs/web-platform/origin-trials/) give you access to a new or experimental feature to build functionality your users can try out for a limited time before the feature is made available to everyone.

 {% Aside 'important' %}